egraphs-good/egglog/README.md

 ## Chat

-There is a Tulip chat about egg-smol here: https://egraphs.zulipchat.com/#narrow/stream/328979-Implementation/topic/Eggsmol
+There is a Zulip chat about egg-smol here: https://egraphs.zulipchat.com/#narrow/stream/328979-Implementation/topic/Eggsmol

 ## Prerequisites & compilation